Three dead, IMF summit shaken as strong quake hits Indonesia

 "I felt the quake too," she told AFP.
 "We are also still gathering data from our team in East Java.'

-In East Java, three people were crushed to death in their sleep when the quake brought down buildings in Sumenep district and sent people fleeing their homes.
+In East Java, three people were crushed to death in their sleep when the quake brought down buildings and damaged some 210 houses in Sumenep district, East Java police spokesman Frans Barung Mangera told AFP.

+In nearby Sampang district, 27 people were injured and 36 houses damaged across eight villages, Mangera added.

+The tremor jolted many residents awake and sent them rushing into the streets.

 "Everybody panicked and the entire village ran outside.
-We have never experienced an earthquake as strong as last night," Zainurrohman, a 21-year-old from the district told AFP.
+We have never experienced an earthquake as strong as last night," said Zainurrohman, a 21-year-old from the district who like many Indonesians goes by one name.

 The tremor's epicentre was in the Bali Sea around 40 kilometres (25 miles) off the eastern end of Java island, according to the United States Geological Survey.